 Back to school, it’s time to hit the books!
-Whether you are at Thompson Rivers University, Trade School or taking any kind of professional development, floating is for you!
+Whether you are at University, Trade School or taking any kind of professional development, floating is for you!
 Are you looking for ways to make the most of your hard work?
-Here are 5 ways that floating boosts your GPA
+Here are 5 ways that floating can boost your GPA

 Floating has been proven to provoke a relaxation response that reduces the levels of cortisol and other stress hormones in your body, leaving you with a greater ability to focus and concentrate.
 Furthermore, floating has been been shown to produce a beneficial ‘maintenance’ response, meaning that your body has a reduced stress response for several days after your float.